 Financial institutions, health care organizations, information technology, communications companies, and government agencies are some of the most targeted industries for cybercrimes.
 These businesses often have in-house cybersecurity teams.
 But in the face of major attacks, many call on data protection companies or cybersecurity companies to help protect their assets, information, and customers.

 Some of these industries have specific laws, and some fall under federal regulations and guidelines.
 There is a high demand for the skills necessary to navigate the legal and cybersecurity fields within any industry.
-A Master of Legal Studies in Cybersecurity and Privacy Data from Cleveland-Marshall prepares you with the legal background and sufficient cybersecurity skills to assist the high target industries.
+A Master of Legal Studies in Cybersecurity and Privacy Data from CSU College of Law prepares you with the legal background and sufficient cybersecurity skills to assist the high target industries.

 An Online Legal Degree With Courses That Reflect Industry Needs